-Yesterday, Google announced another broad core update to the Google Search algorithm.
-This announcement was followed shortly after by Google saying at 12 ET that the update was live and would be rolling out to its data centers in the coming days.
+Google announced another broad core update to the Google Search algorithm on January 7th, 2020.
+This announcement was followed shortly by Google saying that the update was live and would be rolling out to its data centers in the followingdays.

 Later today, we are releasing a broad core algorithm update, as we do several times per year.
 It is called the January 2020 Core Update.
 Our guidance about such updates remains as we’ve covered before.
 Please see this blog post for more about that:https://t.co/e5ZQUA3RC6